-23-24 ACADEMIC PLANNING GUIDE AMERICAN GOVERNMENT (dual credit) GOVT 2305 AMERICAN GOVERNMENT (dual credit) is an Grade Placement: 12 introduction to politics and government in the United States and Course #: 2305 Level: II includes the origin and development of constitutional democracy in the Prerequisite: US History, counselor approval and United States, States, federalism and intergovernmental relations, local Collin College admission government and the political process.
-Students must stay in the course Credit: .5 unit the entire semester in order to receive credit.
+GOVT 2305 AMERICAN GOVERNMENT (dual credit) is an introduction to politics and government in the United States and includes the origin and development of constitutional democracy in the United States, States, federalism and intergovernmental relations, local government and the political process.
+Students must stay in the course the entire semester in order to receive credit.
 Students are responsible for all transportation, books, fees and tuition at the college and must pass the TSI (Texas Success Initiative) college entrance exam to enroll.
-ECONOMICS ECONOMICS is the culmination of the economic content and concepts Grade Placement: 12 studied from Kindergarten through required secondary courses.
-Students Course #: 0440 Level: I will apply critical-thinking skills using economic concepts to evaluate Prerequisite: U.S. History the costs and benefits of economic issues through the study of the Credit: .5 unit following topics: basic principles of production, consumption, and distribution of goods and services in the United States and a comparison with those in other countries around the world; the interaction of supply, demand, and price; the concepts of specialization and international trade, economic growth, key economic measurements, and monetary and fiscal policy; the roles of the Federal Reserve System and other financial institutions; government, and businesses in a free enterprise system; the types of business ownership and market structures; and personal financial literacy.
-AP MACROECONOMICS AP MACROECONOMICS gives students a thorough Grade Placement: 12 understanding of the principles of economics that apply to an Course #: 0441 Level: III economic system as a whole with an emphasis on the study of GT Course#: 0449 national income and price-level determination.
-This course Prerequisite: U.S. History develops students' familiarity with economic performance Credit: .5 unit measures, the financial sector, stabilization policies, economic growth, and international economics.
+ECONOMICS is the culmination of the economic content and concepts studied from Kindergarten through required secondary courses.
+Students will apply critical-thinking skills using economic concepts to evaluate the costs and benefits of economic issues through the study of the following topics: basic principles of production, consumption, and distribution of goods and services in the United States and a comparison with those in other countries around the world; the interaction of supply, demand, and price; the concepts of specialization and international trade, economic growth, key economic measurements, and monetary and fiscal policy; the roles of the Federal Reserve System and other financial institutions; government, and businesses in a free enterprise system; the types of business ownership and market structures; and personal financial literacy.
+AP MACROECONOMICS gives students a thorough understanding of the principles of economics that apply to an economic system as a whole with an emphasis on the study of national income and price-level determination.
+This course develops students' familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.
 Some microeconomic concepts will be covered to ensure a broad understanding of basic economic principles.
 Students are required to take the AP exam.
-PRINCIPLES OF MACROECONOMICS ECON 2301 PRINCIPLES OF MACROECONOMICS (dual credit) (dual credit) covers the following concepts: decision-making in the public sector; Grade Placement: 12 economic analysis of inflation, unemployment, and economic growth; Course #: 2301 Level: II national income measurements; money and banking; monetary and fiscal Prerequisite: US History, counselor approval and policy; competing economic theories and international economics.
-Collin College admission Students must stay in the course the entire semester in order to receive Credit: .5 unit credit.
+ECON 2301 PRINCIPLES OF MACROECONOMICS (dual credit) covers the following concepts: decision-making in the public sector; economic analysis of inflation, unemployment, and economic growth; national income measurements; money and banking; monetary and fiscal policy; competing economic theories and international economics.
+Students must stay in the course the entire semester in order to receive credit.
 Students are responsible for all transportation, books, fees and tuition at the college and must pass the TSI (Texas Success Initiative) college entrance exam to enroll.
-AP EUROPEAN HISTORY AP EUROPEAN HISTORY provides the student with a basic Grade Placement: 10-12 knowledge of history in Europe from 1450 to the present.
-Three basic Course #: 0425 Level: III themes covered are intellectual and cultural history, political and Prerequisite: none diplomatic history and social and economic history.
-Students research Co-requisite: AP World History (10th grade and analyze historical evidence and write essays.
+AP EUROPEAN HISTORY provides the student with a basic knowledge of history in Europe from 1450 to the present.
+Three basic Course #: 0425 Level: III themes covered are intellectual and cultural history, political and diplomatic history and social and economic history.
+Students research and analyze historical evidence and write essays.
 This class will NOT students ONLY) satisfy the social studies requirement for graduation.
-Students are Credit: 1 unit required to take the AP exam.
-SPECIAL TOPICS IN AP HUMAN GEOGRAPHY students are SPECIAL TOPICS IN AP HUMAN GEOGRAPHY Grade Placement: 10-12 provided the opportunity to develop a greater understanding of the historic, political, economic, geographic, multicultural, and social Course #: 18426 Level: III forces that have shaped their lives and the world in which they live.
-Prerequisite: World Geography or Advanced Students will use social science knowledge and skills to engage in World Geography; Students that have already rational and logical analysis of complex problems using a variety of taken AP Human Geography may not enroll in approaches, while recognizing and appreciating diverse human this course. perspectives.
-This class will NOT satisfy the social studies Credit: 1 unit requirement for graduation.
-Students are required to take the AP avam exam.
+Students are required to take the AP exam.
+SPECIAL TOPICS IN AP HUMAN SPECIAL TOPICS IN AP HUMAN GEOGRAPHY students are provided the opportunity to develop a greater understanding of the historic, political, economic, geographic, multicultural, and social forces that have shaped their lives and the world in which they live.
+Students will use social science knowledge and skills to engage in rational and logical analysis of complex problems using a variety of approaches, while recognizing and appreciating diverse human this course. perspectives.
+This class will NOT satisfy the social studies Credit: 1 unit requirement for anaduation Students are required to take the AD requirement for graduation .
+Students are required to take the AP